PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

-Ten evacuees are crowded into the six rooms of China Laguerre's home.
+Ten evacuees from four different families are crowded into the six rooms of China Laguerre's home.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.